20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 Playa Santa Teresa

 Santa Teresa Beach is a popular site for tourists given how many amazing restaurants, hotels and activities are here.
-The beach is wide white sand with turquoise water and big waves.
+So, unlike some of the other beaches on this list, finding multiple good lodging options in Santa Teresa is not an issue.
+The beach is wide with white sand, turquoise water, and big waves.

 The palm trees are set pretty far back from the beach so there isn’t much shade.
-The vibe here is very relaxed and laid back, and this is definitely a popular surf beach.
+The vibe here is very relaxed and laid back, and this is a popular surf beach.
 Prices at Santa Teresa tend to be a bit on the higher side, so we love to pack snacks and rely on restaurants for fewer meals.
+Still, there’s a reason it has stayed on the best beaches in Costa Rica lists for decades and can be a really nice place to stay!

 Playa Tambor

 This beach is located just about a 15-minute drive from the ferry that connects the Nicoya Peninsula to the mainland, making it a great weekend trip for ticos living in the Central Valley.
-The beach is extremely calm- and home to lots of Costa Ricans who make great food.
-The all-inclusive resort Barcelo Playa Tambor is also located on this beach.
+This one of the best beaches in Costa Rica is extremely calm- and home to lots of Costa Ricans who make great food.

 Our top 20 Costa Rica Pacific beaches list includes everything from Costa Rica's cleanest beach, to the biggest party beach, and a beach whose coast is made entirely of small shells.
 There's a beach for every personality on this list! #costarica #beachlife #familytravel #traveltips #costaricatravel #tmom #beachvacation #vacation